 Answers to each of these and many more questions determine what steps you will need to take before a permit may be issued; determining as many of the details in advance of your application will speed the processing time and may reduce the number of surprises.

 In addition, Portland Parks & Recreation works in collaboration with other City, County and State bureaus and agencies to assure that the event is in compliance with their rules and guidelines.
-We do this by requiring the Applicant secure sign offs or any needed permits from these other agencies or bureaus.
+We do this by requiring the Applicant to secure sign offs or any needed permits from these other agencies or bureaus.

 The following is a general outline to help you apply for a park Special Use Permit.

-Please note: Before you contact any other city, county and state departments, bureaus and agencies, you must contact the Customer Service Center to begin your application process.
+Please note: Before you contact any other city, county and state departments, bureaus and agencies, you must contact the Parks Customer Service Center to begin your application process.

 Early application will better allow you to: